 1. Pastéis de Nata

-All these desserts don’t necessarily have to be eaten after a main course.
-They are so good, they can be savoured anytime of the day!
-Pastéis de nata, in particular, can be enjoyed as a “snack” with a coffee.
-This famous pastry is commonly known as “Pastéis de Belém”, because they originally come from Belém.
-Pastéis de nata are common in Portugal and can be bought anywhere in the country.
+All these desserts don’t necessarily have to be eaten after the main course.
+They are so good and can be savored any time of the day!
+Pastéis de Nata, in particular, can be enjoyed as a “snack” with a coffee.
+This famous pastry is commonly known as “Pastéis de Belém” because it originally came from Belém.
+Pastel de nata is common in Portugal and can be bought anywhere in the country.
 They are kind of similar to a pudding.

-Made of puff pastry and a cream made with milk, flour eggs, maize starch and sugar syrup, it is not advised for vegans.
+Made of puff pastry and cream made with milk, flour, eggs, maize starch, and sugar syrup, it is not advised for vegans.
 However, it still is one of the most popular desserts in Portugal.
 The locals love to have one or two with their coffee.
-It’s definitely one of the Portuguese desserts you should try while in Lisbon.
-They are usually best to be eaten on site, when they come straight out of the oven with a little bit of powdered cinnamon on top of it.
+It’s one of the Portuguese desserts you should try while in Lisbon.
+They are usually best to be eaten on-site when they come straight out of the oven with a little bit of powdered cinnamon on top of it.

 2. Travesseiros de Sintra

 Not all the names of Portuguese sweets have heavenly themes.
 Travesseiro, as this delicacy is called, translates to “large pillow,” a reminder that it’s something worth dreaming about.
-(Actually, the name comes from its shape: The travesseiro is a rectangular pastry made of almonds and egg cream.)
+(The name comes from its shape: The travesseiro is a rectangular pastry made of almonds and egg cream.)

-It was first made at Casa Piriquita, a bakery founded in 1862, in the city of Sintra.
-The granddaughter of the founders stumbled upon the travesseiro while reading a book of old recipes and decided to try it out.
+It was first made at Casa Piriquita, a bakery founded in 1862 in the city of Sintra.
+The founders’ granddaughter stumbled upon the travesseiro while reading a book of old recipes and decided to try it out.
 According to Piriquita’s owners, the recipe also has a secret ingredient.
 Nobody knows if that’s true, but it keeps customers lining up at Piriquita’s door.